Sk3pz/frame_os/README.md

 4.) install the rust source (for use of specific parts) with `rustup component add rust-src`.

 5.)
-Use the latest Rust Nightly target, and run `cargo build`. `cargo run` will also work.
+Use the latest Rust Nightly target, and run `build.bat`. `run.bat` will also work.

+6.)
+If .bat is not supported on the system, then simply change to the frame_kernel drectory and run `cargo run` or `cargo build` to compile and/or run the main project.

 (toolchain version can be reset with `rustup override set stable`)